djalbat/reaction/README.md

-# EasyUI-JSX
+# Reaction

-An extension to EasyUI that admits JSX syntax.
+An alternative implementation of React.

 ## Contact